Composting Made Simple: Easy Ways to Build Better Garden Soil

 Not everyone wants a dedicated compost pile.
 Sheet composting allows organic materials to break down directly where you intend to garden.

 The process begins by placing cardboard or several layers of newspaper over grass or weeds.
 The cardboard blocks sunlight and suppresses existing vegetation.
+Organic materials are then layered on top.
+The layers are watered thoroughly and left to decompose naturally.
+Earthworms and soil organisms gradually pull the materials into the soil, creating a rich growing environment without digging or tilling.

 Many gardeners use sheet composting to convert lawn areas into flower beds or vegetable gardens.